-Chapel Services are offered on designated Sunday evenings in Howard Chapel.
+Chapel Services are offered on Tuesday mornings at 11 a.m. in Howard Chapel.
 The College community also gathers for worship around major holidays or College-sponsored events, such as Homecoming, Thanksgiving, Christmas, and Baccalaureate.
 See the campus calendar for specific dates and times.